rubymonsters/webapps-for-beginners/source/09-sinatra/07-layouts.md

 even though browsers still render our HTML happily without them.

 We could add these wrapping tags to each and every one of our templates, every time we create a new one.
-However, that's quite some repitition, and should we ever want to change anything about them (which is likely) we'd have to change all of our templates.
+However, that's quite some repetition, and should we ever want to change anything about them (which is likely) we'd have to change all of our templates.